zeizyy/Cool-Interpreter/README.md

 An interpreter for the Classroom Object Oriented Language ([Cool](https://en.wikipedia.org/wiki/Cool_(programming_language))).

 ## Overview
-This is the semester-long project for CS4610 Programming Languages at UVA.
+This is a semester-long project for CS4610 Programming Languages at UVA, completed on May 2nd, 2017.
 The project is an interpreter for the Cool programming language.
-The interpreter is broken down into four stages and implemented using four programming languages.
+The interpreter is broken down into four stages (Lexing, Parsing, Type Checking and Interpreting) and implemented using four different programming languages.

 1. Lexing (Implemented in Java using [jflex](http://jflex.de/))
 - The Cool source code is tokenized in this stage.